Conflict Minerals Compliance

 USI Corporate Policy for Sourcing Conflict Minerals

-The mining and distribution of "conflict minerals"* originating from the Democratic Republic of the Congo (the "DRC") are sometimes controlled by violent organizations in order to fund conflict in that country and adjacent regions.
+The mining and distribution of “conflict minerals1” originating from the Democratic Republic of the Congo (the “DRC”) are sometimes controlled by violent organizations in order to fund conflict in that country and adjacent regions.
 Our industry supply chains are inadvertently subject to metals derived from these conflict minerals which can be introduced through the metals we use such as gold, tin, tantalum and tungsten.
-USI and all its affiliates are dedicated to the elimination of these conflict minerals in our supply chain and to using only responsibly sourced conflict-free minerals**.
-We expect our suppliers to source conflict-free minerals from smelters or refineries that have been certified by an independent third party audit program to fulfill our objective.
+Universal Scientific Industrial (Shanghai) Co., Ltd. and all its affiliates (hereafter collectively referred to as “USI”) is dedicated to the elimination of these conflict minerals in our supply chain and to using only responsibly sourced conflict-free minerals2.
+We expect our suppliers to source conflict-free minerals from smelters or refineries that have been certified by an independent third-party audit program to fulfill our objective.
 It is also our objective to support the continued use of conflict-free minerals from the DRC and its adjacent regions such that responsible mining is not diminished.
-We exercise due diligence with our suppliers on the origin and supply chain of minerals in accordance with the "OECD Due Diligence for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas" to establish conflict minerals management mechanism.
+We exercise due diligence with our suppliers on the origin and supply chain of minerals in accordance with the “OECD Due Diligence for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas” to establish conflict minerals management mechanism.

 *Conflict minerals include columbite-tantalite (coltan), cassiterite, gold, wolframite, or their derivatives as defined in the Dodd-Frank Act section 1502 and SEC Rule 13p-1 under the Securities Exchange Act of 1934.